BayAreaMetro/Data-Analysis-Projects/equivalencies/readme.md

 # Across Regional Data Products

-MTC, ABAG, and other (e.g. Air District) are produce areas based on transit, land use, and other features.
+MTC and ABAG produce areas based on transit, land use, and other features.
 Below we outline what some of these features are and how they relate to one another.

 Priority: